polygamma/aurman/README.md

 `aurman` will use `--ask=4` if this config option is set.
 You will not have to confirm things like the installation of packages or the removal of conflicting packages again.
 "Again" - meaning again for `pacman`.
-You will still see the overview of `aurman`, which predicts what will happen, and you will have to confirm unless `--noconfirm` was set.
+You will still see the overview of `aurman`, which only predicts what will happen, and you will have to confirm unless `--noconfirm` was set.
-To make clear: `aurman` will predict what will happen in every case.
+To make clear: `aurman` only predicts what will happen in every case.
 When using `--ask=4`, it may be possible that a conflict will not be detected by `aurman`.
 Hence, using `--ask=4` may lead to unintended removal of package(s).
 All in all it comes down to: "redundant" confirmations of actions (less prone to errors)